The Last Racing Singer

 The History of This Car From The Man Who Built And Raced It

 Ralph Bush, former President of the Singer Owners Club of America, raced Singers up until 1962, and provided his recollections on how his Singer 4AD performed against the competition.
 He also described the types of things that he and his fellow Club members did to prepare their cars for the track.
-The following account is presented in his words.
+The following account is based on an interview with Peter McKercher.

 My car would out handle most of the cars in its class, if I put very heavy weight oil in the shock dampers.
 I remember going through turn 5 at Pomona in a full 4 wheel drift, when an Alfa in front of me went off the course and knocked a hay bale onto the track into my path.
 Even though I was in a drift, I was able to steer around it.